andrew-johnson-4/SoftwareFlowcharts/README.md

 1) Scrape text installation instructions from public repos
 2) Ask LLM to summarize installation instructions into YAML format
 3) Generate procedural flowchart from YAML file
-4) verify correctness of flowchart with automated QA [not implemented]
+4) Verify correctness of flowchart with automated QA [not implemented]

 Be warned, flowcharts may be outdated, incomplete, or just plain broken.
 This project is in active development.